 I can guarantee that his reference to "high art" would cause even many of the most liberal art critics to clutch their ascots in terror while washing down the rising gag reflex by slugging gulps from large goblets of white zin.
 Doris Wishman, I'm almost positive, would think that was a hilarious as I do.
 There is no way these films weren't amazing fun to make.
 With no concern for lighting, costumes, diva stars or having any money Wishman created hilarious B movies of the simplest fashion.
 Nude on the Moon, while not having the beauty of Starr, did have a far superior plot line.
 Men in tiny shorts frolicked on the Moon, as acted out by the state of Florida, amidst Moon sprites in metallic bikini shorts that only covered half of their snowy white and often pimpled and cellulited behinds.
 Each Moon man and woman had headbands of glitter complete with bobbling star antenna that allowed telepathic communication.
 The plot basically called for the two male astronauts to wander around this lush Moon lagoon.
 The girls often jumped to shake their breasts for the camera and coyly gathered around the curious astronauts to rub themselves with leaves and flowers as the puzzled and delighted scientists took copious notes.
 Neither of the movies had a single bit of on site audio recorded.
 Every noise was added in post and all of the voices were ADR.
 Much of the time the actor would move their lips just a split second sooner than the dubbed voice or the scene called for a soft senous growl and the ADR voice turned the actress into a confused voice actor reading off of a script in a sound booth complete with the hiss and pop of a microphone set to record too loud.
 You know, the perfect pick for a quite love scene in the woods.

-hat importance does this fabulous film experience have to The Block in Baltimore?
+What importance does this fabulous film experience have to The Block in Baltimore?
 Part of this project and research about Baltimore and it's characters on Baltimore Street is to reveal the history and stories that exist in the wings that prop up the scene.
 Certainly these Wishman films were just the tip of the iceberg when it came to B movies and stag films.
 The films reveal what erotica of the time was.
 The girls could not be on camera without their crotch covered and men could not be filmed with full frontal nudity either.
 In the film with Blaze the nudist camp was filled with naked women all holding towels over their loins or laying with a strategic leg covering their lap.
 The men more often than not walked around the nudist camp in swim shorts so they could be on camera at all.
 Yet, it was this type of film that was considered dirty and inappropriate.
 It's almost laughable today.
 Considering both the nudity and violence visible on television for anyone to see nowadays it gives me a lot to think about when it comes to the ultimate downfall of The Block.

-laze Starr would be considered modest as she walked around topless with her dubbed voice and plastered up bee hive.
+Blaze Starr would be considered modest as she walked around topless with her dubbed voice and plastered up bee hive.
 What created the difference between that erotica and the XXX porn that has infiltrated society via the Internet, television and print media?
 Is that loss of "modesty" in some way in part responsible for the drugs and violence that made their way into the clubs and bars on Baltimore Street.
 I continue to read quotes from club owners in the late 50's and early 60's as they spoke out about "Go Go dancing" and "taking off cheap bikinis without a show" as being a destructive force to the art and lifestyle of The Block.

 While Blaze Starr didn't ooze much sexuality in her Wishman flick she was always treated like a "lady" by the men in surrounding her.
 Even man opened doors for her, allowed her to go first and most surprisingly the director of the nudist camp left the room so Starr could undress and waited for her to come outside "when she was ready."

-don't know how to reconcile this change with what we experience in today's post-women's lib porn but, Blaze Starr Goes Nudist did allow me to put her personal mystery aside and just watch as she emerged in her true profession.
+I don't know how to reconcile this change with what we experience in today's post-women's lib porn but, Blaze Starr Goes Nudist did allow me to put her personal mystery aside and just watch as she emerged in her true profession.
 Every book about her, including the one she wrote states that she loved being a stripper more than anything else.
 She lost relationships and marriages as a result.
 Miss Starr was so dedicated to the art of the show that she went through training a leopard and a panther to remove her clothes onstage before she realized that putting wild cats near her breasts and the face of potential customers was never going to work.
 She was arrested in almost every city she preformed and even had an affair with the tough Captain of Vice in Philadelphia to reduce his raids in her club.
 I guess as far as The Block is concerned it is more than sufficient to know Blaze for her professional devotion and forgo the mystery for another research paper.

 Saturday, August 8, 2009